 After breakfast we visit the ice age as we hike up Phelan Creek in the Alaska Range to its source at the face of Gulkana Glacier.
 If conditions allow, we continue right up onto the glacier!
 In the afternoon, we bicycle from the Alaska Range into the Copper River Valley.
 We eat dinner near the base of the Wrangells at the historic Gakona Lodge (built in 1906).

 A hop in the van takes us past the Wrangell Mountains to Stuart Creek, where we mount our bikes and wind our way up the Tsaina River toward Thompson Pass.
 On the way we stop off at Worthington Glacier, only yards from the road!
 The views from here are truly spectacular.
 We now drop 2,500 ft / 800 mtrs in six miles into the Lowe River Valley.
 Following the Lowe River, we ride through the vertical rock walls and numerous waterfalls of Keystone Canyon.
+Just across the river is Bridal Veil Falls, over 700 feet high!
 We spend the night in Valdez, port for the Alaska State Ferry.

 Sea Kayaking!
 We climb aboard a water taxi for a ride through Prince William Sound to Shoup Bay, where we begin this scenic journey.
 Shoup Bay offers the full spectrum of wildlife with seals, otters, bald eagles and sometimes even whales!
 Over the course of the day we will paddle past floating icebergs, past a nesting colony of Black Legged Kittiwakes, and right up to the face of Shoup Glacier!
 We enjoy a picnic lunch with a spectacular glacier view.
 At the end of our paddling we are picked up by motor boat for the ride back to Valdez.

-We wake up early and board a ship of the Alaska Marine Highway for an unforgettable trip across Prince William Sound.
-We leave the ship in Whittier, and board a shuttle for a fifteen-minute ride under the Chugach Mountains to Portage.
-Then we van back to Anchorage.
+We wake up early and board a ship of the Alaska Marine Highway for an unforgettable trip across Glacier studded Prince William Sound.
+We usually see sea lions, otters, and porpoises, and about half the time we have a chance to see whales.
+We leave the ship in Whittier, drive UNDER the Chugach Mountains to Portage, and then continue on to our farewell in Anchorage.

-Please note: Over the last few years, budget cuts have been making the Alaska Marine Highway increasingly unreliable and difficult to work with.
+Over the last view years, budget cost have been making the Alaska Marine Highway increasingly unreliable and difficult to work with.
 We have been having problems with cancellations and schedule changes.
-If that happens on the tour you sign up for, we will run a different itinerary on Day 7, which will include cycling and or hiking in another beautiful location.
+If that happens on the tour you sign up for, we will run a different itinerary on day 7, which will include cycling or hiking in another beautiful location.